zerolinuxes/linux-docs/networking.md

 ping:

-    ping is used to check the network is availabke and the host is reachable
+    ping command is used to check whether the network is availabke and host is reachable

 host:

-    host is used to find the ip address and other information
+    host command is used to find the ip address and other information

 router:

     router is  a device that connects two or more packet switched networks or sub networks.  it manages traffic between networks by sending the data packets to the intended ip address

+traceroute: